GraphWalker/graphwalker.github.io/content/rest-api/rest-getdata.md

-## getData
+## GetData

-The call `getData` is used to ask GraphWalker for the current data values of the current model.
+The Rest call `getData` is used to ask GraphWalker for the current data values of the current model.

 **POST Request**